pinellolab/EPInformer/README.md

 ```

 ## Help
-Please post in the GitHub issues or e-mail Jiecong Lin (jieconglin@outlook.com) with any question about the repository, requests for more data, etc.
+Please post in the GitHub issues or e-mail Jiecong Lin (_jieconglin(at)@outlook.com_) with any question about the repository, requests for more data, etc.